MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 [Watch the walkthrough video on Loom](https://www.loom.com/share/4a2617416e9940fc85e25684f602ab5b)

 * **Automatic Updates for Variable Data:** Designed and configured AWS Lambda functions to listen for changes in PostgreSQL-stored center data (e.g., pricing or insurance), automatically triggering updates to the relevant FAQ fields in Sanity.
 Used GraphQL queries to fetch only the updated FAQ data, ensuring accurate, real-time reflections of center-specific changes with minimal manual intervention.
-* **Intuitive In-CMS Editing:** Built schemas as user-friendly custom fields in Sanity, which allowed admins to modify FAQ text directly within the default FAQ framework, eliminating the need to create custom FAQs for every minor change.
-Focused on providing a responsive UI that worked seamlessly across desktop and mobile devices, ensuring the process of FAQ management was smooth and efficient for admins on all devices.
+* **Intuitive In-CMS Editing:** Built schemas as user-friendly custom fields in Sanity, which allowed admins to modify content directly within the default framework, eliminating the need for manual code changes.
+* - **To further enhance content creation flexibility, I **expanded the Sanity type definitions to enable rich text functionality** for various CMS fields, allowing content editors to include formatting, links, and other rich media directly within the Sanity interface.

 ### SEO & Structured Data: Improving Visibility and Trust